Say goodbye to headaches

-A) Motor Root, which sends nerve impulses to the jaw muscles to make them contract; the far more massive Sensory Division (made up of the nerves that bring in information from the periphery).
+- Motor root, which sends nerve impulses to the jaw muscles to make them contract.

-B) Sensory Division is divided into three distinct segments of sensory reception (thus the term Trigeminal):
+- The much larger sensory division (made up of the nerves that bring in information from the periphery).
+Sensory division is divided into three distinct segments of sensory reception (thus the term trigeminal):

 Your teeth should last you a lifetime and not wear down.
 However, bruxism is a destructive condition.
-Normal chewing and eating does not caue wear or damage to your teeth.
+Normal chewing and eating does not cause wear or damage to your teeth.
 If you suffer from bruxism, you are putting your teeth and gums under massive amounts of pressure.
-During sleep, there is no feedback mechanism to tell your brain that your teeth are hurting because of too much pressure, hence we can put up to 40 times the amount of pressure on our teeth whilst we sleep – it is no surprise to see a lot of damage.
+During sleep, there is no feedback mechanism to tell your brain that your teeth are hurting because of too much pressure, hence we can put up to 40 times the amount of pressure on our teeth while we sleep – it is no surprise to see a lot of damage.